Germany Crypto Tax Calculator

 Related Resources

 Before you can file your crypto taxes, you need to know your profit or loss.
-Use our PnL Calculator to track gains and losses for every trade.
+Use our Profit/Loss Calculator to track gains and losses for every trade.

 Read our comprehensive Crypto Tax Guide for a global overview of how cryptocurrency is taxed, including DeFi, staking, and filing best practices.